garden-io/go3dprint/README.md

   <img src="img/frontend.png" width="70%">
 </p>

-`Go 3D Print` is a demo project showing the basics of creating and rendering 3D mesh with Go.
+`Go 3D Print` is a needlessly distributed phallic object generator.
+It's a demo project showing the basics of creating and rendering 3D mesh with Go.
 It uses the `sdfx` and `fauxgl` libraries.

 This project is split into three microservices: `mesh`, `render`, and `web`.